rabbitmq/rabbitmq-website/site/management.md

 will still work.

-If you want an OAuth 2 token to be the only way to authenticate against the management plugin, set the `disable_basic_auth` configuration key to `true`:
+To switch to authenticate using OAuth 2 exclusively for management UI access, set the `management.disable_basic_auth` configuration key to `true`:

 <pre class="lang-ini">
 management.disable_basic_auth = true